smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   source location information for a particular syntactic description of a type.

-* A *dependent type* is a type that depends in some way on unspecified template arguments.
+* A *dependent type* is a type that depends in some way on template parameters for which an argument has not been supplied.
 Generally, dependent types have fewer constraints on the set of allowable operations and less information about size and interpretation of their representation than do non-dependent types.

 * A *canonical type* is one constructed in such a way that two canonical types are semantically equivalent if and only if they are structurally